XRPLF/xrpl-dev-portal/content/concept-partial-payments.md

 - Direct XRP-to-XRP payments cannot be partial payments; this case returns the [result code][] `temBAD_SEND_XRP_PARTIAL`.
     - However, issuance-to-XRP payments or XRP-to-issuance payments _can_ be partial payments.

-[result code]: reference-transaction-format.html#transaction-results

 ### The `delivered_amount` Field

 To help understand how much a partial payment actually delivered, the metadata of a successful Payment transaction includes a `delivered_amount` field.
-This field describes the amount actually delivered, in the [same format](reference-rippled.html#specifying-currency-amounts) as the `Amount` field.
+This field describes the amount actually delivered, in the [same format][Currency Amount] as the `Amount` field.

 For non-partial payments, the `delivered_amount` field of the transaction metadata is equal to the `Amount` field of the transaction.
 When a payment delivers an issued currency, the `delivered_amount` may be slightly different than the `Amount` field due to rounding.